tieto-cem/terraform-aws-openvpn/README.md

 ## Module

 The module will create one EC2 instance and attach an Elastic IP to the instance.
-Additionally it will create one security group and one IAM role for the instance.
+Additionally it will create one security group and one IAM role with the AmazonSSMManagedInstanceCore policy attached to the IAM role for the instance.

 Have a look into [main.tf](https://github.com/tieto-cem/terraform-aws-openvpn/blob/master/examples/configure_module/main.tf)

-Note that this module is written for terraform client ver 0.12 or later.
-Use release 1.0.0 for prior terraform versions.
+Note that this module is written for terraform client ver 0.14 or later.
+Use release earlier releases for prior terraform versions.

 ### Variables